Buying a house Property auctions

 Arrange a property survey

 Arrange to have a house survey and a valuation done and to get the results before the auction.
+There are different types of house surveys, so take a look at our guide to learn which type is most appropriate for you.

 View the property

 View the home in the normal way, preferably more than once, and be sure it is what you want.
+We've got 10 top tips on viewing a property, where you can also downloadable our free checklist to take with you.

 Set a price limit before you bid